Simon Property Group (NYSE:SPG) Releases FY 2021 Earnings Guidance

-Several equities research analysts have recently issued reports on SPG shares.
-Jefferies Financial Group raised shares of Simon Property Group from a hold rating to a buy rating and increased their target price for the stock from $112.00 to $130.00 in a research note on Thursday, April 22nd.
-BTIG Research increased their price target on Simon Property Group from $99.00 to $125.00 and gave the stock a buy rating in a research report on Tuesday, February 9th.
-Zacks Investment Research upgraded Simon Property Group from a sell rating to a hold rating and set a $92.00 price objective for the company in a research report on Monday, January 11th.
-Compass Point increased their target price on Simon Property Group from $120.00 to $130.00 and gave the company a buy rating in a research report on Wednesday, January 20th.
-Finally, Mizuho boosted their price target on shares of Simon Property Group from $97.00 to $133.00 and gave the stock a neutral rating in a report on Tuesday.
-Two analysts have rated the stock with a sell rating, nine have assigned a hold rating and eight have assigned a buy rating to the company.
-Simon Property Group presently has a consensus rating of Hold and a consensus target price of $108.19.
+Several equities analysts have issued reports on SPG shares.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Simon Property Group from $104.00 to $120.00 and gave the company a buy rating in a research report on Thursday, February 25th.
+Compass Point lifted their price objective on Simon Property Group from $120.00 to $130.00 and gave the company a buy rating in a research report on Wednesday, January 20th.
+Morgan Stanley lifted their price objective on Simon Property Group from $125.00 to $135.00 and gave the company an overweight rating in a research report on Tuesday, April 13th.
+Jefferies Financial Group upgraded Simon Property Group from a hold rating to a buy rating and lifted their price objective for the company from $112.00 to $130.00 in a research report on Thursday, April 22nd.
+Finally, Evercore ISI upgraded Simon Property Group from an in-line rating to an outperform rating and lifted their price objective for the company from $112.00 to $128.00 in a research report on Monday, May 3rd.
+One analyst has rated the stock with a sell rating, nine have issued a hold rating and eight have given a buy rating to the stock.
+The stock presently has an average rating of Hold and a consensus target price of $112.07.

-In related news, Director J Albert Smith, Jr. bought 385 shares of the stock in a transaction dated Friday, April 23rd.
-The shares were acquired at an average cost of $116.37 per share, for a total transaction of $44,802.45.
-Following the acquisition, the director now directly owns 8,807 shares in the company, valued at approximately $1,024,870.59.
-The acquisition was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Company insiders own 8.93% of the company’s stock.
+In related news, Director J Albert Smith, Jr. acquired 385 shares of the firm’s stock in a transaction that occurred on Friday, April 23rd.
+The stock was acquired at an average cost of $116.37 per share, with a total value of $44,802.45.
+Following the completion of the purchase, the director now directly owns 8,807 shares in the company, valued at $1,024,870.59.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+8.93% of the stock is owned by insiders.

 About Simon Property Group